gsaltintas/CIL-CollaborativeFiltering/README.md

 ## Baselines &#129352;
-Following baselines are taken from the [Surprise library](surprise.readthedocs.io): SVD, SVD++, NMF, KNN baseline, Co-clustering and SlopeOne.
+Following baselines are taken from the [Surprise library](surprise.readthedocs.io): SVD, SVD++, NMF, KNNBaseline.
-- **Training**: Each baseline have its own set of parameters.
+- **Training**: Each baseline has its own set of parameters.
 We list the training commands for each algorithm with our best-performing submissions:
     - SVD
     ```bash
     python -m train  --experiment-type=train --use-wandb=False --algo=svd --n-factors=66 --biased=True --lr-all=0.014034216851890047 --reg-all=0.0904990847308604 --init-mean=0.9995295507254714 --init-std-dev=0.3654283107617773 --seed=42